• About

 24 Wednesday Jul 2013

-Posted by dark locks in American, Asian, bucket list, education, foraging, herbs and spices, insects, meat, snacks, Thai
+Posted American, Asian, bucket list, education, foraging, herbs and spices, insects, meat, snacks, Thai

 The name “Chapul” is derived from the Nahuatl word chapōlin via Mexican Spanish, chapulín.